CarlosGarciaSanchez19/push_swap/README.md

 ## Features
 - Sorting a stack using an auxiliary stack.
 - Implementation of stack manipulation rules with minimal computational overhead.
-- Efficient sorting leveraging constraints on operations.
+- Efficient sorting leveraging constraints on operations (for a stack of 500 numbers the program succesfully sorts it in less than 5500 operations).

 ## Rules and Operations